igvteam/igv-webapp/index.md

 Selecting the `URL` option will present a dialog to enter the full web link URL to the FASTA file and to the corresponding index file.
 For the other options, both the FASTA file and the index file must be selected from the file chooser that pops up.

-> Note: If you load a FASTA file for the reference genome, IGV cannot display the cytoband ideogram in the chromosome ruler or automatically load a corresponding gene annotation track.
+> **Note:** A FASTA file only has the sequence data and IGV cannot display the cytoband ideogram in the chromosome ruler or automatically load a corresponding gene annotation track.
 You can load a genome annotation file directly via the `Load Track` menu.

 You will be prompted to sign into a Google account if you select the `Google Drive` option, and a [Dropbox](https://www.dropbox.com) account is needed for the `Dropbox` option.

-> Developers: Another option is to create and load a .json genome file, which can include references to a cytoband file and a default gene annotation track.
+> **Developers:** Another option is to create and load a .json genome file, which can include references to a cytoband file and a default gene annotation track.
 See the [igv.js developer documentation](https://github.com/igvteam/igv.js/wiki/Reference-Genome-2.0).

 ### 3. Load data tracks